livaschar/mofsynth/docs/source/tutorial.rst

         $ module avail

-Next, create an input_data folder to store the settings.txt file and the .sh file that runs the calculations using TURBOMOLE on your system
+Next, create an input_data folder to store the config.txt file and the .sh file that runs the calculations using TURBOMOLE on your system

     .. code-block:: console

-        $ mkdir input_data
+        $ mkdir config_dir

-The settings.txt file should have the following format
+The config.txt file should have the following format

 .. code-block:: text

     # Command to run the optimization program
     sbatch <your_job>.sh
-    # Filename found in 'input_data' directory [optional]
+    # Filename found in 'config_dir' directory [optional]
     <your_job>.sh
     # Number of optimization cycles
     10000